yingqi0607/tp/docs/DeveloperGuide.md

 * **Current Choice:** Display all events in the `upcoming events` list in the Countdown tab, where users can add or delete an event and have it be directly reflected in the list.
   * Pros: Users can see an overview of all events.
-  * Pros: Users mistake in adding any event is easier to spot.
+  * Pros: Users will be able to spot any mistakes in adding an event easily.
   * Cons: Less visually attractive as it is just a list.

 * **Alternative 1:** Display only the earliest upcoming event prominently, and allow users to navigate to view